analbeard/memset_dns_update/README.md

 ## Usage

-Exactly two inputs are accepted, a comma-separated list of records and the API key you want to use:
+For normal execution, exactly two inputs are accepted (and necessary); a comma-separated list of records and the API key you want to use:

 ```
 dns_update.py -s DOMAINLIST -a APIKEY

-dns_update.py -s subdomain.example.com,subdomain2.example.com -a 5eb86c9132ab74109aaef86791824613
+dns_update.py -s sub1.example.com,sub2.example.com -a 5eb86c9132ab74109aaef86791824613
 ```

 The script does not output anything to the console as it is intended to be used as a cron job - all output is logged to syslog.

 ## Help

-The help can be accessed by passing the `-h` flag without any other arguments:
+Help can be accessed by passing the `-h` flag without any other arguments:

 ```
 dns_update.py -h